iterative/gto/README.md

 step, you'll need to create a Git tag of a special format, which will trigger CI and trigger the job you intend to run:

-1. Registering it - marking the very beginning of the artifact history in the Git repository.
+1. Registering artifact - marking the very beginning of the artifact history in the Git repository.
 2. Publishing a version - marking an important change in the artifact.
 3. Assigning a stage to a version - marking the readiness to be consumed by a downstream system.